shkoli/shishuraksha-ai/README.md

 ## 🔬 Research Context

+**Developer:** Salma Hoque Talukdar Koli
 **Institution:** Department of Computer Science & Engineering, RTM Al-Kabir Technical University, Sylhet, Bangladesh

-**Developer:** Salma Hoque Talukdar Koli
+**Project Type:** Student Research Project (Personal Initiative)

 ## 🛡️ Ethics & Responsible AI

-**Ethics Status:** Research prototype phase only.
+**Ethics Status:** Research prototype only

-We will seek formal ethics approval from **BSMMU-ERC** before any human subject testing, data collection, or clinical deployment.

-Application to BSMMU Institutional Review Board (IRB) will be submitted when moving beyond prototype stage.
+**Ethics Reference:** Application will be submitted to BSMMU-ERC (Pending)

+> ⚠️ **Important Note**: This project is in the early research and prototype stage.
+Any future use involving real children, psychological screening, or clinical deployment requires full ethics approval from BSMMU-ERC (or equivalent IRB) and informed consent from guardians.

 **Version:** 0.2.0 · Research prototype